ZelvaMan/simple-ftp/README.md

 and sends confirming reply.
 Server is responsible for managing connection.
  `PORT` command is used to specify DTP and it forces reconnecting of DTC.

+Controll connection is opened from client to port `21`.
+After `PASV` command part of response is port to which client should connect.
+Server maybe returns unique port for each connected client?

 ### Data Transfer

 client specifies the type.
 Default file structure is `FILE`.